Acceleration of AI for Implementation Security Testing

 Machine learning (and more recently, deep learning) showed significant potential for side-channel analysis (SCA).
 Indeed, such techniques can break protected targets while requiring minimal expert knowledge.
 However, different setups (targets, ciphers, countermeasures, acquisition setups, etc.) may easily necessitate different machine learning architectures or settings.
 In this talk, we will briefly discuss (potential) advantages of standard architectures and libraries and how those could further push state-of-the-art machine learning-based SCA.

-Jakub Breier, Senior Cyber Security Manager, TTControl GmbH — AI-accelerated Implementation Testing: Research vs Practice
+Jakub Breier, Senior Cyber Security Manager, TTControl GmbH — AI-accelerated Implementation Testing: Research vs Practice [Slides]

 Abstract